 I was with my wife, Rae, when the consultant confirmed it.
 I heard a sharp intake of breath and I just tapped her on the knee and said, ‘Don’t worry darling I’ve known for a couple of weeks now, it’ll be fine’.

 “As the treatments have gone on, we’ve realised I can still do a lot of the stuff I was doing before.
 We’ve been on holiday, and I still do all the driving”.Craig, living with lung cancer

 When I first started my treatment, I suffered from really bad mouth ulcers and obviously my hair fell out.
 I was also extremely tired; I couldn’t even walk to the end of the street.
 I ended up having a blood transfusion with three bags of blood.
 However, as the treatments have gone on, we’ve realised I can still do a lot of the stuff I was doing before.
 We’ve been on holiday, and I still do all the driving.

 On a day to day basis, I don’t even think about it – I’ve not got cancer right now.
-Two o’clock tomorrow, when I’m hooked up to my chemo, I’ll have cancer.
+Two o’clock tomorrow, when I’m hooked up to my chemo – then I’ll have cancer.
 During my consultation with a radiotherapist, I’ll have cancer then.
-The time in-between, I haven’t.
+The time in between, I haven’t.
 That’s just my coping strategy.

-There’s been times where people have come up to me in the pub and asked ‘how are you feeling, Craig?
-I hear you’re ill?’
-I just say ‘Well I’m not unwell, I’ve just got cancer’.
+There’ve been times where people have come up to me in the pub and asked, ‘how are you feeling, Craig – I hear you’re ill?’
+I just say, ‘Well I’m not unwell, I’ve just got cancer’.
 They don’t ask you many more questions after that!